 Treatment and prognosis

-Initial management usually consists of hydration, analgesics, and frequent monitoring, with the resolution of symptoms in 7-to-14 days.
+Initial management usually consists of hydration, analgesics, and frequent monitoring, with the resolution of symptoms in 7-14 days.
 Splenectomy was performed for persistent symptoms or complications.

 Some complications are encountered, more frequently in patients with an embolic aetiology.
 These include:

 - formation of a splenic pseudocyst(s)

 - infected splenic infarction leading to the formation of a splenic abscess